Data Centers in Würzburg

 Natural Disaster Risk

-Würzburg has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-The primary environmental hazard for the region is river flooding, though specific data center locations are sited in low-risk zones.
-Other risks such as earthquakes and drought are considered minor.
+Würzburg has a very low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This stability is a key advantage for critical infrastructure hosting.